andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 {: .notice--warning}

 ## Uploading
-To upload the PDF to PaperScorer, follow these steps:
+To upload the file to PaperScorer, follow these steps:

 1. Navigate to `https://www.paperscorer.com` in your browser and click **Log In**.